 Farm Cashflow Management

 Cash flow refers to the net balance of cash moving in and out of a business at a specific point in time.
-This could be monthly expenses or saving for the future unknowns.
-All of this goes into a cashflow budget.
+This could be monthly expenses or savings for future unknowns.
+All of this goes into a cash flow budget.

 One way to get your budget in check is to write out a budget or add one to an online app.
 There are lots of free resources out there that can help you with this.
 What's important is that you write down your income (in) and expenses (out) to make sure you're covered for the month.